mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 ### Performance

 Google Lighthouse in Google's Chrome Developer Tools was used to test the performance of the website.
-All elements performed well with peformance scores above 90, accessiblity and SEO scores of 100, and best rpactice scores in the 90 to 100 range.
-The 404 page had a 92 best practice score for some lower clarity images but these are ship and fire icons which are samll by design.
+All elements performed well with performance scores above 90, accessibility and SEO scores of 100, and best practice scores in the 90 to 100 range.
+The 404 page had a 92 best practice score for some lower clarity images but these are ship and fire icons which are small by design.

 ### Index